seangtkelley/seangtkelley.github.io/_posts/2019-01-07-asana-revisited.md

 ## Conclusion
-Hopefully this post show the motivation and potential benefit of revisiting a previous analysis in an attempt to find an significant changes.
+Hopefully this post show the motivation and potential benefit of revisiting a previous analysis in an attempt to find any significant changes.
 In the context of personal development, doing so can help you track your progress and achieve your goals.
 I still definitely need to put more effort into taking notes on time!